happyteamio/elkarmo/README.md

 This project uses the [Elixir-Slack](https://github.com/BlakeWilliams/Elixir-Slack) library to communicate with Slack.

+**There is a [blog-post](http://happyteam.io/blog/2016/10/03/how-to-build-karma-slack-bot-in-elixir/) which describes how this bot was built.**

 ## Installation

 * [Create a new bot user](https://my.slack.com/services/new/bot) for your Slack team.